Introduction

 - Rewarded usage of privacy as a public good

-- Interoperability with Ethereum via a custom bridge with trust-minimisation
+- Interoperability with Ethereum via a custom bridge with trust-minimization

 - Vertically integrated user interfaces